Household Hazardous & E-Waste Programs

 Livermore Sanitation does offer curbside pickup for motor oil, household batteries, and cell phones.
 Please review the handling instructions below:

 - Motor oil should be contained in 1-gallon jugs that are clearly marked and tightly sealed.
 You can contact us to arrange for free delivery of oil jugs & filter bags.
-We'll collect 1-gallon per household each week and will leave a replacement jug and filter bag behind.
+We’ll collect 2 jugs per household each week and will leave a replacement jug and filter bag behind.
 Please place your oil/filter next to (NOT INSIDE) your recycling cart for collection.

 - Cell phones should also be placed inside a clear zipper-locked bag and placed on top of your blue cart on collection day.
 Do not bag batteries and cell phones together.